Elementary School Programs

 2. When will students be evaluated via the Multiple Criteria Measure?

 Criteria measures will be gathered throughout the school year.
-GATE placement is completed at the end of the school year, and parents are notified via email of GATE placement in mid-June.
+GATE placement is completed at the end of the school year, and parents are notified via email of GATE placement by early July.

 3. What happens if my child is absent on the day of one of the MCM assessments?